NostalgiaSk/xtendplex_webview/README.md

 # xtendplex_webview

 xtendplew_webview displays a website, monitors URL changes, shows notifications for the changes, records XHR requests, and allow the user to select a specific request to rerun.

+Hanin Sakhri.